ariebrainware/kkopi-catering-frontend/README.md

 ### FAQ
 1. How can i contribute?
-    A: You can help us create new feature, maintain existing code, give us an idea in
+    A: You can help us create new feature, maintain existing code, give us an idea in [Idea Board](https://github.com/ariebrainware/kkopi-catering/projects/1#column-4146048)

 ## Installation
 You can follow this step to setup